Invariance of Immersed Floer cohomology under Maslov flows: Invariance for transverse self-intersection

-Having constructed the extension, we may compute the change of area in terms of the Maslov index.
-The integral of $\ol{\alpha_t}$ around the boundary of any of the disks $S_i$ is by definition $\pm a_t(x_i)$, with a minus sign for the self-intersection point that is outgoing.
-Thus the integral of the connection one-form $\alpha$ around the boundary $\partial S$ of the disk is
+On the other hand, the integral of $\ol{\alpha_t}$ around the boundary of any of the disks $S_i$ is by \eqref{pathaction} equal to $\pm a_t(x_i)$, with a minus sign for the self-intersection point that is outgoing.
+Putting everything together the integral of the connection one-form $\alpha$ around the boundary $\partial S$ of the disk is

 The case that some of the points at infinity map to critical points $\cI^{\on{c}}(\phi)$ is similar, using the fact that each element $x_k \in \cI(\phi)$ of index $i(x_k)$ that is not a self-intersection point cuts down the dimension of the moduli space by dimension $i(x_k)$.
 For the case that the configuration $C$ has several disk components, the computation follows by considering each disk separately and taking the sum. \end{proof}